Shippable/docs/sources/deploy/tutorial/continuous-deployment-to-google-kubernetes-engine-kubectl.md

 ```

 ####a. `image` resource named `node_app_img_dh`
 The image that you want to deploy to GKE should be available as a resource to the assembly line.
-Add the following yml to your shippable.yml.

 `sourceName` contains the location of the image and the `versionName` contains the tag. `isPull` is used to configure whether the image is automatically pulled or not.